Would you like to improve your interpersonal relationships?

 - Feel misunderstood and crave a deeper connection to others?

-- Feel scared to be “yourself” around others, and find yourself saying things just to be liked?
+- Feel scared to be “yourself” around others, and find yourself saying and doing things just to be liked?

 Therapy that addresses Interpersonal Relationships can help you to:

 - Build closer and more fulfilling relationships with others, by focusing more on quality than quantity

-- To identify and express your limits and boundaries in a respectful way
+- Identify and express your needs, limits, and boundaries in a respectful way